 In the last year of a school's charter term, the school may apply for charter renewal.
 The SCSC charter renewal process is data-driven, meaning staff and commissioners consider the performance track record of the school as measured by the SCSC Comprehensive Performance Framework (CPF) and whether the school is fulfilling the SCSC mission of providing students with a better educational opportunity than they would otherwise receive in traditional district schools.

-State charter schools with charter terms expiring on June 30, 2020 must submit a renewal application to the SCSC during the 2019-2020 school year.
+State charter schools with charter terms expiring on June 30, 2021 must submit a renewal application to the SCSC during the 2020-2021 school year.
 The SCSC renewal application is a streamlined petition that allows the charter authorizer to evaluate a school’s track record of performance in meeting obligations under its charter contract.
 The primary component of a state charter school's renewal application is the school's performance track record in academics, finance, and operations as measured by the SCSC CPF.
+State charter schools up for renewal also participate in a capacity interview.
+The SCSC CPF document outlines how the SCSC uses school performance results to develop renewal recommendations.

 *This timeline is subject to change.